ZackAkil/stateful-object-tracking/README.md

 also use online learned physics metrics to narrow down the local search and accurately infere path of object when its not visable.

 ## Extra thought
 - have the output from a model be a bitmap if you know that all of the objects your detecting are roughly the same size.
+- use a quilt inspired loss metric that will make the mask more learnable.